-Our Sun is an active star, frequently bursting out storms of plasma and radiation into the solar system.
+Our Sun is an active yellow dwarf star, frequently bursting out storms of plasma and radiation into the Solar System.

 A large-scale eruption from the Sun today would be catastrophic, damaging satellites, taking down Earth’s power grids and communications, endangering astronauts and more.